 - Permit fees are paid in full; and

 - Permit is issued to a California licensed contractor or other authorized agent.
-Refer to CSS-026 Owner Builder Information, Notice to Property Owner & Owner Authorization (PDF: 85 kB) on who may legally obtain a permit and what associated documentation is required at time of permit issuance.
+Refer to CSS-026 Owner Builder Information, Notice to Property Owner & Owner Authorization (PDF) on who may legally obtain a permit and what associated documentation is required at time of permit issuance.

-- Printed set of project plans (24” x 36” or larger) downloaded from EPR (with County seal and project number) can be brought to the Permit Resiliency Center to obtain a wet-stamp (this is the plans set required at job site during construction activity).
+- For Job Site: Printed set of project plans (24 inches x 36 inches or larger) downloaded from EPR (with County seal and project number) can be brought to the Permit Resiliency Center to obtain a wet-stamp (this is the plans set required at job site during construction activity).